Dictionary » Positive Words » Reclaim – Meaning, Definition, Synonyms and Antonyms

 • The company hopes to reclaim its position as the market leader.

-• After years of neglect, the community worked to reclaim the abandoned park.
+• After years of neglect, the community worked to reclaim the abandoned park for public use.

 • She managed to reclaim her lost belongings from the storage facility.